 - 1. Formulate effective verbal, non-verbal, and written communication and adapt based on audience response. - 2.
-Identify, respect, and adapt to the unique needs of individuals, being sensitive to language barriers, race, ethnicity, sexual orientation, disability, age, gender, and socioeconomic situation. - 3.
-Design and adapt education activities that consider the learner's unique needs by choosing the most appropriate methods, tools, and resources. - 4.
+Identify, respect, and adapt to the unique needs of individuals, being sensitive to language barriers, race, ethnicity, sexual orientation, disability, age, gender, and socioeconomic situation. - Design and adapt education activities that consider the learner's unique needs by choosing the most appropriate methods, tools, and resources. - 4.
 Evaluate the effectiveness of education provided. - 5.
 Collect relevant subjective information from patients, clients, and other parties related to current patient status and progress toward established goals, and report changes to the supervising physical therapist in a timely manner. - 6.
-Communicate accurate, timely, comprehensible, and complete information to the supervising physical therapist regarding changes in patient status, change or discontinuation of interventions, progress toward treatment goals, discharge-planning activities, and when interventions are beyond the scope of the physical therapist assistant. - 7.
-Recognize personal biases and perform patient care duties in a nonjudgmental manner. - 8.
-Seek diverse viewpoints during patient and non-patient activities. - 9.
-Manage conflict by seeking out and utilizing effective strategies.
+Demonstrate accurate, timely, comprehensible, and complete information to the supervising physical therapist regarding changes in patient status, change or discontinuation of interventions, progress toward treatment goals, discharge-planning activities, and when interventions are beyond the scope of the physical therapist assistant. - 7.
+Recognize personal biases and model nonjudgmental patient care duties. - 8.
+Seek out and compare diverse viewpoints during patient and non-patient activities. - 9.
+Manage conflict by selecting and utilizing effective strategies.

-D. Students will formulate defensible, rational clinical judgments based on current knowledge and information gathered through available resources between intermediate and advanced-level performance as measured by the Performance Assessment System.
+D. Students will formulate defensible, rational clinical judgments based on current knowledge and information gathered through available resources at entry-level performance as measured by the Performance Assessment System.